The-Yak-Collective/yakcollective/README.md

 - `post.html`

 	Layout for posts.
-Every post is assumed to have an author defined in `_data/members.yml`.
+Every post is assumed to have an author defined in the `members` collection.

 - `project.html`

-	Fancier formatting for project pages.
+	Fancier formatting for pages in the `projects` collection.

+- `project-list.html`

+	Used for the project list page (`projects.md`).

 ### Shared Elements